 Those who would eventually set sail for America were part of the harlequin radical fringe.
 They had issues with the established church and had therefore removed to the Netherlands to enjoy ‘purer’ forms of doctrine and practice.
 But they did not challenge the right of every sovereign to dictate the worship and doctrine in his or her dominions.
-For James I of England, those dominions included the territory governed in his name by the Virginia Company of London, and when the Pilgrims sought permission to settle in ‘his’ colony they drew up Seven Articles offering, in return for a measure of religious freedom, acceptance of the king’s authority and the doctrine of the Church of England.
+For James VI and I, those dominions included the territory governed in his name by the Virginia Company of London, and when the Pilgrims sought permission to settle in ‘his’ colony they drew up Seven Articles offering, in return for a measure of religious freedom, acceptance of the king’s authority and the doctrine of the Church of England.

 In a letter of encouragement to the Pilgrims in 1620, the Reverend John Robinson, one of the venerable pioneers of their movement (though he remained in the Netherlands), revealed an ongoing commitment to traditionally hierarchic political and social conventions.

 “…whereas you are become a body politic, using amongst yourselves civil government; and are not furnished with any persons of special eminency above the rest, to be chosen by you into office of government; let your wisdom and godliness appear, not only in choosing such persons as do entirely love and will promote the common good, but also in yielding unto them all due honour and obedience…”

 Listen: Stephen Tomkins discusses the rise of Puritanism in England and the origins of the Mayflower voyage to North America in 1620, on this episode of the HistoryExtra podcast: